The Rock Club UK Logo Established 2004

 The record is quite spellbinding and never drops its interest for the listener throughout its entire length.
 With numerous twists and turns both lyrically and musically, the album has a freshness with every play.
 It is an album that will leave people out there who download just a few random tracks in a quandary because the style changes so much throughout the album.
 If you are one of those guys, sorry but you will need to download the whole record!

-This is not an album you leap to put on when the sun is out and you feeling up, without a care in the world but this is actually, an album you may well readily put on first thing in the morning (i
+This is not an album you leap to put on when the sun is out and you feeling up, without a care in the world but this is actually, an album you may well readily put on first thing in the morning (idea for that early morning dazed train commute) or, last thing at night or just perhaps, when everything is not so rosy in your Garden.

 Ex-Sparklehorse musician Adam Wiltzie, and composer Dustin O'Halloran are A Winged Victory For The Sullen.
-They have produced a solemn even reverential recording of beautiful music, piano, strings, an ambience woven into a spi
+They have produced a solemn even reverential recording of beautiful music, piano, strings, an ambience woven into a spider’s web of contentment.

 A delightful five song taster of a lot more to come hopefully from Diagrams and Sam Gendes, an ex stalwart of hip folk collective Tunng.